Prevent Horse Colic With Equine GutFlush

-Give him a 4 ounce bottle of Equine GutFlush!
-Consider Equine GutFlush as your 1st line of defense against equine colic!
+Your 1st line of defense is reaching into your horse remedy kit for a bottle of Equine GutFlush.
 This should stop the abdominal pain and give quick control over a normal horse colic episode by working with the equine’s body to bring it back into balance.
 It is an alternative as well as a preventative to help in an emergency situation.
 Equine GutFlush works with the horse’s body, not against it, as you are not giving any drugs.
 EGF will work in unison to stop the pain, trauma, or duress of horse colic within 45 minutes.

 By now the Equne GutFlush has worked (wait at least 45 minutes before giving your equine anything else, unless it’s another bottle of Equne GutFlush).
 When your veterinarian arrives, let him know what treatment you gave your horse.
 Hopefully, he will hear good gut sounds on either side at this time and no further treatment will be necessary for your horse.
 You then get a chance to catch your breath and consider what caused this colic.
 Was it something your horse ate or didn’t eat?
 Was it something you did wrong?
 Were the moon and stars lined up in the wrong orbits?
 Or was it just plain bad luck?
 Why was your horse one of the just over 4 percent of horses that colic annually in the U.S.?

 Colicky horses frequently suffer from reduced water intake.
 Because horses are primarily made of water, drinking less water makes the feed and hay mixture in the intestine thicker.
 The 100 feet of intestine in your horse has many turns and changes in diameter, and it makes the horse more prone to having that mixture get “stuck” or impacted.
 The impactions usually consist of coarse hay or sand, but not always.
 Providing plenty of clean, fresh water is the first step in reducing colic.
-We also recommend adding electrolytes to grain.
+I also recommend adding electrolytes to grain.
 In Southern states, add one ounce of electrolytes twice daily during summer months and once daily in winter.